biomedicalLott/Gesture-Recognition-with-ADABoost-/README.md

 [^3]: Herold, James, and Thomas F. Stahovich.
 "Speedseg: A technique for segmenting pen strokes using pen speed."
 Computers & Graphics 35.2 (2011): 250-264.

-note* this is very likely broken as it is an earlier version of the one I submitted as I have misplaced the working version.
-Use at your own risk